jeans11/draft-js-transform/README.md

 # Draftjs transform

-A librairie for transform Draftjs ContentState.
+A library for transform Draftjs ContentState.

 # How to use